jalphonso/Juniper-awx/README.md

 ## Make.variable

-This file helps to pass arguments to make file.User can specific the path and name of the project and postgres data directory.Docker hub version helps to control the version of the project.
+This file helps to pass arguments to make file.User can specific the path, name of the project and postgres data directory.Docker hub version helps to control the version of the project.

 ```